DEFRA/software-development-standards/docs/standards/javascript_standards.md

 ## JavaScript standards

+Use vanilla JavaScript, don't use extensions to the language such as TypeScript

 ### Use [Standard JS](https://standardjs.com/) to lint your code

 - A consistent approach to code layout, spacing and formatting makes it easier to switch between projects.